 This article summarises the recently adopted Angolan competition regime.
-Driven by the President of the Republic's wishes to establish a fully fledged market economy, and by certain incentives of the International Monetary Fund, it was introduced in 2018, and has since been completed and complemented by several subsequent legislative acts.
-Even though the new framework mirrors, to a large extent, EU competition law, it remains to be seen how a few of its unclear provisions will be interpreted and effectively implemented by the Competition Regulatory Authority (CRA), which has been up and running since 2019.
+Driven by the president's wishes to establish a fully fledged market economy, and by certain incentives of the International Monetary Fund, it was introduced in 2018 and has since been completed and complemented by several subsequent legislative acts.
+Although the new framework mirrors, to a large extent, EU competition law, it remains to be seen how a few of its unclear provisions will be interpreted and effectively implemented by the Competition Regulatory Authority (CRA), which has been up and running since 2019.